AshanthaLahiru/kasaya/README.md

 ## What is the current status of Kasaya?

 As of this writing (Jan 2020), Kasaya is in public beta, which means while all the basics work, there's a lot to be ironed out before we can get to version 1.0.

+## Can I contribute?

+Eventually, yes!
+For now, please be patient with us -- we don't yet have a dedicated developer who can work with the community.
+But we're trying to get there, stay tuned!

+But if you find bugs, or have great ideas, let us know!